 Medical and Dental Insurance Funding - The medical and dental insurance benefits are provided under a self-insured, administrative services only arrangement.
-The individual stop loss for the years ended December 31, 2018 and 2017 was \$350,000.
+The individual stop loss for the years ended December 31, 2019 and 2018 was \$300,000 and \$350,000, respectively.
 This arrangement requires that GCFA pay United Healthcare, the Plan administrator, a per-person fee each month to provide the network access and process the claims for participants.
 The administrative fee is paid via monthly invoice while claims are funded weekly.